thetestspecimen/linux-notes/git.md

 	git push -u origin --all
 	git push -u origin --tags

+## Update a local repository from remote

+	git pull origin master

 ## Signed commits

 If you wish to sign a commit then you need to use the -S (Note: the "S" is capitalised!)